Sarah Caputo Garden Archaeology

-A visit to Norwich Castle had originally resulted in a discussion about metre cube test pits with an archaeologist who was studying the finds around Caistor Roman camp.
-She decided to apply these methods of investigation to her own garden.
-Instead of just exploring/recording/cataloguing what was above ground she would investigate below ground as well.
+They discussed the value of metre cube test pits as a way of investigating both in detail and depth.
+For Sarah, who was curious about what she might find but not keen on an exhaustive dig, this was a good solution.
+She therefore decided to apply these methods of investigation to her own garden.
+Instead of just exploring/recording/cataloguing what was above ground, she would investigate below ground as well.

 She was fascinated by the idea of taking out a metre cube from below (seemingly so solid and dense) and putting it above ground in the airy spacious atmosphere.
 She liked the apparent pointlessness of it and chose to treat it like a formal archaeological investigation.
 So, she sieved all the soil, recorded what she found at each level, took flotations and catalogued the structure of the ground beneath her feet.

 Increasingly as she dug, she had an intense impression of banal everyday history.
 Evidence of the mundane rubbish of others lay in the first few centimetres, amongst the scattered objects and materials that she recognised as her own.
 Ordinary people going about ordinary lives.
 Further down she created an earth lined, cool, damp geometric space where she could sit and stare at the changing layers of colour.
 She followed roots and discovered deposits of stone, loam and conglomerate not disturbed since they were laid down thousands of years before.

 In the water-drenched base she found clay to fire – here was the very stuff she had been using in her studio for so long.
 She had completed the circle.